jehu-alanis/traslados/README.md

 # CRUD Nodejs and Mysql
-this is a application crud that uses nodejs in the backend, mysql as database and boostrap.
+in this  application nodejs in the backend, mysql as database. and more dependencies, proyecto de residencias profecionales ITSX